 States with income taxes should allow credits for taxes paid by their residents to other states so that no taxpayer is subject to double taxation.

-Limitations on the exclusions for other employer-provided benefits—such as life insurance, tuition, and parking—are a desirable method of broadening the tax base and making
+Limitations can be set on the exclusions for other employer-provided benefits such as life insurance, tuition, and parking.

 Eligibility for the exclusion for employer-provided health insurance should be determined based on the employer's coverage rules.